Department of Industrial Management and Technology

 Technical CAD, Introduction to Manufacturing Processes, Industrial Electronics, Industrial Materials, OSHA for General Industry, Manufacturing Processes, Cost Estimating, Construction Technology, Lean Production, Fluid Power, Advanced Graphics and Modeling, Architectural CAD, Industrial Hygiene I, Industrial Hygiene II, Industrial Scheduling, Manufacturing Systems, Industrial Internship, Hazardous waste and Fire Safety, Safety Program Administration, Industrial Employment Research, Quality Assurance, and Construction Management

-Industrial Management, Industrial Operations and Research Methods, Six Sigma Quality and Continuous Improvement, Industrial Safety and Risk Management, Constraints Management and Mistake Proofing, Automation and Cellular Manufacturing, Project Scheduling, Lean Production, Project Management, Supply Chain Management, Facilities Layout
+Industrial Management, Research Method and Project Development, Six Sigma Quality and Continuous Improvement, Industrial Safety and Risk Management, Manufacturing System Management, Project Scheduling, Lean Production, Project Management, Supply Chain Management, Maintenance Management and/or Facilities Layout, Constraints Management and Mistake Proofing and Hazardous Materials Management